DavidLemayian/docs.globaleaks.org/CustomizationGuide.rst

   Translations are added to the Globaleaks package whenever a new language reaches a coverage of more than 50% of translated sentences; if your language is missing, or its translation need improvement, the best you can do is to help translating it.

+CSS Helpers
-CSS #BodyDefault class extensions ..................................
+..................................

-The application also attaches the following CSS classes to the #bodyDefault <div> so that you can customize pages based on the application's location and state.
+The platform attaches the following CSS classes to the #bodyDefault container (<div>) so that you can customize pages based on the application's location and state.

 For example, when a user navigates from /#/submission to /#/login the class .ext-public will be removed from #BodyDefault and .ext-login will be added.

 **Class	Description**

 - .ext-public is appended to every page intended for Whistleblowers.
 These are the public pages.
 - .ext-embed is always appended to #bodyDefault if the URL of page includes ?embedded=true
 - .ext-authenticated is appended to every page when a user is authenticated.
 This field may be deprecated.

-Refer to this file for an example on how to use these classes.

 Translated links useful for landing pages .........................................

-GlobaLeaks offers the possibility to provide users links automatically localized in a chosen language, in order to avoid users having to switch between languages manually.
-For every link it would be possible to provide localized links by simply appending the short code of the language to the URL.
-For example to provide a internationalized landing page for http://[…]/#/admin/submission) it would be possible to use:
+The platform offers the possibility to provide users links automatically localized in a chosen language, in order to avoid users having to switch between languages manually.
+For every link it would be possible to provide localized links by simply appending a query argument lang like "?lang=en".

+For example to provide a internationalized home page for http://[…]/#/) it would be possible to use:

-- http://[…]/#/admin/submission/it for an Italian page
+- http://[…]/#/?lang=it for an Italian page
-- http://[…]/#/admin/submission/ru for the Russian equivalent
+- http://[…]/#/?lang?en for the Russian equivalent

-For the full list of available languages codes, please refer to the application page http://[…]/#/admin/content, via the **Translation Customization tab**.
+For the full list of available languages codes, please refer to the tab **Languages** in the **General settings** section of the administration panel.

-Notification Templates Customization
+Customization of the Notification Templates
 -------------------------------------

-On page http://[…]/#/admin/content, on the tabs called "Plaintext Notification Templates" and "Encrypted Notification Templates" it's possible to configure email templates for plaintext and encrypted notification respectively.
+On section **Notification settings**, in the **Notification templates** tab it is possible to customize the templates used for mail notifications.

+Mail templates offers the possibility to use some variables that will be replaced with application data.

-For example, by defining a notification template email with:
+For example, by defining a notification template like the following the recipient would get an email with %ReceiverName% replaced with his configured name, and %ContextName% with the name of the context of the submission.

 .. code::

   "Hello %ReceiverName%, there is a new submission for you in %ContextName%".

-The recipient would get an email with %ReceiverName% replaced with his configured name, and %ContextName% with the name of the context of the submission in question.

-There are four notification events (New submission, new comment, new message or new file uploaded) and for each one it is possible to configure a specific email template.
-In addition it's also possible to configure the template for a .txt file that will be included in all collection archives downloaded through the platform.

-For each specific template there are some specific keywords available; for example, the encrypted version of a template allows more keywords.
+For each specific template there are some specific keywords available.

-The keyword available in encrypted template could contain sensitive data

-To use a keyword, add percentage signs around it.

-The following is the list of all availalbe keywords

 **Shared keywords available in all notification templates**

-Notification: Encrypted or plaintext email about a new submission, file, message or comment.
+Notification of new submissions, files, messages and comments

 - %EventTime%: Pretty timestamp with the name of the month in English (no localization available)
 - %NodeName%: The name of your node